Davenchy/linux-bot/README.md

 2. Create a new assistant instance with some instructions The assistant needs some instructions to describe its behavior.
 3. Define an ability function
-   - Use the `@assistant.ability` decorator
+   - Use the `@assistant.use` decorator
-   - Add a description in the ability decorator for each argument
+   - Add a description in the decorator for each argument
    - Add type annotations for each argument
    - Add a DocString for the ability function
    - Return a string which contains the described output of the function